rohullaa/rohullaa/README.md

 ### Hi there and welcome to my Github account👋

-- 🔭 I’m currently working on Deep Learning, natural language processing and Django programming.
+- 🔭 I’m currently working on Deep Learning, Natural Language Processing and Django programming.
 - 🌱 I’m currently learning advanced statistics such as Bayesian inference and probabilistic graphical models (Bayesian and Markov networks).
 I am learning about semantic technologies, RDF graphs and descriptive logic.
 <!---